apetreibogdan/apetreibogdan/README.md

 - There's always more to learn and we should never stop improving ourselves (=｀ω´=)

 ## :sleeping: In my free time I like to
-- finish my CNC Machine
+- CNC Machine
-- bike, hike
+- bike, hike, basketball
-- build Raspberry Pi projects
+- Raspberry Pi
 - play WOW